4Furki4/Lecture-notes-of-mine/ReCoded/css/css-notes.md

 - Flex items will shrink down to smallest possible size.

 - If you want your children take the same size, use ``width:100%`` in children class.

+#### Flex images

+- If your img is not a flex item, it won't shrink.
+You can either make it flex item or set all img width to 100%.